Goldziher/vuex-factories/readme.md

 Value in turn can take two different forms:

 1. value can be a function.
-In this case, the commit or dispatch in the given option will be passed `value(payload)` as the payload.
+In this case, the commit or dispatch in the given option will be passed `value(context, payload)` as the payload.
 2. value can be any other kind of value. _note: if specified value for a given option will take precedence over a payload, even if payload is passed to the action_

 | Option   | Use                               | Example                                                        |